 Read our coverage of the coronavirus pandemic here.

-A guaranteed minimum income – for now and for the long term
+A minimum income guarantee – for now and forever

 by Caroline Hartnell